 The Ticwatch Express –or Ticwatch E –is everything you want from a smart watch: simple OS, fitness-focused, with a built-in GPS and GLONASS, and a fairly large 1.4 inch display with 400×400 pixel resolution.
 Priced at a little over $100, it offers a whole lot more value-for-money than other smart watches in its price range.

-Of course, because it’s in the $100 price range, it does have limitations: it doesn’t have LTE so any calls and texts you receive still go through your phone, with the watch simply acting as a relay.
+Of course, because it’s in the $100 price range, it has limitations: it doesn’t have LTE so any calls and texts you receive still go through your phone, with the watch simply acting as a relay.
 It’s a small downside though, especially considering you can also interchange the Ticwatch E’s outer shell so you can switch between sporty and casual in no time.

 Our Top Pick: Pebble Time Smart Watch